rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 `graph` parameter at compile time, we do need to constrain the use of the `AGraph` trait in the `traverse` function by the concrete types of the associated types.
 If we didn’t provide this constraint, Rust wouldn't be able to figure out which `impl` to match this trait object to.
+Think of it this

-TODO: I basically copied the last sentence from the old book but i dont really understand it /Carol
+way: if we didn't define the associated types, and we had multiple implementations of this trait for different associated types, there'd be no way to choose which one of those implementations to use.

 ### Operator Overloading and Default Type Parameters